Correlation Between Airports and Thai Nam

 Strong

 Over the last 90 days Thai Nam Plastic has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite latest conflicting performance, the Stock's forward-looking signals remain persistent and the latest mess on Wall Street may also be a sign of long-standing gains for the company institutional investors.
+Despite quite persistent forward-looking signals, Thai Nam is not utilizing all of its potentials.
+The current stock price mess, may contribute to short-term losses for the institutional investors.

 Airports and Thai Nam Volatility Contrast